-Lucas’s mum knows that it's quite a good idea to put stuffed toys inside a pillow case or bag before washing them in a machine.
+Lucas’s parents know that it's quite a good idea to put stuffed toys inside a pillow case or bag before washing them in a machine.
 That way you can easily find and re-attach any bits that do unfortunately come off in the wash.
 Luckily, TedTed has managed to stay in one piece.

 A Sponge Bath for Your Teddy Bear

-Sometimes Lucas’s mum gives TedTed a sponge bath with Persil small & mighty, and gets Lucas to help squeeze the water gently out until it runs clear.
+Sometimes Lucas’s parents give TedTed a sponge bath with Persil small & mighty, and get Lucas to help squeeze the water gently out until it runs clear.
 They also do this with some of Lucas and Sophia’s more delicate toys which aren’t suited to a machine wash.

 How to Wash Dolls and Non-Furry Friends

-Lucas’s mum washes dolls and other toys made of silicone in lukewarm water using Persil small & mighty and something soft like a sponge.
-When she wants to be extra-gentle, she just uses her hands.
+Lucas’s parents wash dolls and other toys made of silicone in lukewarm water using Persil small & mighty and something soft like a sponge.
+When they wants to be extra-gentle, they just use their hands.

-Toys made with silicone also have a habit of attracting dust and hair through static, which can be quite annoying, Lucas's mum finds.
-To stop it happening, she dusts the surface lightly with baby powder using a make-up brush.
-She avoids anything too oily or perfumed, though, in case it stains.
-For toys with cloth bodies, she just rubs a little cornstarch or talcum powder into the fabric at night, then brushes or vacuums it off the next day.
+Toys made with silicone also have a habit of attracting dust and hair through static, which can be quite annoying, Lucas's parents find.
+To stop it happening, they dust the surface lightly with baby powder using a make-up brush.
+They avoid anything too oily or perfumed, though, in case it stains.
+For toys with cloth bodies, they just rub a little cornstarch or talcum powder into the fabric at night, then brush or vacuum it off the next day.

-So, that's the story of TedTed and Lucas, a story in which the real hero is Lucas's mum.
-She knows exactly how to look after her children’s toys, particularly the best teddy bear in the world.
+So, that's the story of TedTed and Lucas, a story in which the real heroes are Lucas's parents.
+They know exactly how to look after their children’s toys, particularly the best teddy bear in the world.

 If you have a well-loved soft toy we’d love to hear your story and do share any tips you have on how to wash teddy bears and dolls below.